PostHog/posthog.com/contents/handbook/product/per-product-growth-reviews.md

 Looking at the same metrics regularly will increase our understanding how they relate to each other, whether metric changes are expected or exceptions, and will make efforts to improve them more successful.

-The growth reviews should focus on analysing anomalies instead of expected metric behaviour, especially as teams become more familiar with their data.
+The growth reviews should focus on analysing anomalies instead of expected metric behavior, especially as teams become more familiar with their data.

 Outside of the regular meetings, it’s the job of the Product Manager to regularly monitor these metrics, becoming an expert in their nuances.
 Should a metric deviate from the norm, they are responsible for presenting a well-researched explanation during the review.